Frederico Moojen

-Frederico Augusto Pieruccini "Freddy" Moojen (born February 25, 1983) is a soccer forward.
+Frederico Augusto Pieruccini "Freddy" Moojen (born February 25, 1983) is a former soccer forward.
 Born in Brazil, he represented Canada at the international level in futsal.

 He shared the 2005 and 2006 Premier Development League goals lead.
 He was also the 2006 PDL MVP and the 2006-2007 Major Indoor Soccer League Rookie of the Year.
 In 2012, 2013, 2014, 2015 and 2016 he was the PLSQ Golden Boot winner playing for the FC L'Assomption and Mont-Royal Outremont.

 Moojen became a Canadian citizen in 2013, and has since appeared for the Canadian national futsal team.

 Youth

 Born in Balneário Camboriú, Brazil, in 1997 Moojen played for Coritiba Foot Ball Club’s youth team.
 He was briefly with International FC in 2001 before signing with Avaí Futebol Clube, playing with them from 2001 to 2004.
 Moojen attended Lincoln Memorial University where he was a two-time Gulf South Conference Player of the Year and a 2005 NCAA Division II third team All American.
 He transferred to Clemson University where he played the 2006 NCAA Division I season.
 In 2004, he played for the Cocoa Expos in the fourth division Premier Development League.
 He returned to the Expos in 2005, scoring 18 goals tying him with Andy Metcalf as the league’s leading scorer.
 In 2006, Moojen played for the Augusta FireBall, sharing the goal scoring lead with John Cunliffe.
 He was also the 2006 PDL MVP.